ClassicDIY/ClassicMonitor/Docs/Home.md

-Now available on Google Play at
+Available on Google Play at
 <https://play.google.com/store/apps/details?id=ca.farrelltonsolar.classic>

 Classic Monitor is a status monitor for Midnite solar 's, Classic 150, 200, 250 Charge Controller.
 It is a Read Only Program, it does not write to the Classic.